rayvburn/hubero/hubero_bringup_gazebo_ros/README.md

 ## ROS interface

-Actors will not have mobility skills without connection with ROS Navigation stack.
+Actors will not have mobility skills without the connection with ROS Navigation stack.
 Also, Actors will not be able to receive task requests without connection to ROS topics.
 Use `example.launch` parameter definitions to properly define new Actor interfaces.

 ## Gazebo world map

-To create an ideal map of the Gazebo world one may use [`pgm_map_creator`](https://github.com/hyfan1116/pgm_map_creator) package.
+To create an ideal map of the Gazebo world one may use `pgm_map_creator`:

+- [`hyfan1116/pgm_map_creator`](https://github.com/hyfan1116/pgm_map_creator) with ROS Kinetic and Ubuntu 16.04
+- [`rayvburn/pgm_map_creator`](https://github.com/rayvburn/pgm_map_creator.git) with ROS Melodic and Ubuntu 18.04

 Examples of use are provided in `maps/*.yaml` files.

 One must remember to place/uncomment `collision_map_creator` plugin definition in the `.world` file: